jeremyraby/nickPowersTikTok/README.md

 ## Firearm info

 I initially was interested in analyzing data relating to deaths caused by firearms.
 I was raised in a military family and often went hunting as a kid.
 News media are full of stories about gun violence and various proposals for stemming the loss of life, including both extremes of outright gun bans and "Constitutional carry" and I wanted to have a look at what may **actually** work instead of reading propaganda or opinion pieces.
-In addition to being bombarded by news of yet another tragedy, I have some skin in this game as my family has had losses due to gun violence and I was personally in a school lockdown as a teacher when a student brought a gun to school (thankfully the student posted threats on facebook and police intercepted them before anyone was hurt).
+In addition to being bombarded by news of yet another tragedy, I have some skin in this game as my family has had losses due to gun violence and I still have friends working in schools.
 This (basically) uniquely American problem has long been out of hand and it's past time we look into solutions that will be effective.

 The Spreadsheet includes several fields which I thought be correlated with gun violence, whether negatively or positively: